 Steve dug out a trench for edging.
 We used the black plastic edging but, I have to say, I’m not too impressed.
 Someday we will have that cool concrete edging!

 What To Plant In Your Cinder Block Raised Garden Bed

 And voila!
 We are ready to plant!

 Every morning I open our blinds to this fun view.
-It will be even better when it’s full of scrumptious veggies!
+It will be even better when these Cinder Block Raised Garden Beds are full of scrumptious veggies!

 I love walking barefoot on the pea gravel.
 It’s a great way to get a little ‘earthing’ in.
 I’ll take that over an earthing mat any day!
 Of course, the beach would be even better but we work with what we have!